PaddlePaddle/PaddleFL/docs/source/md/quick_start.md

-## Step 1: Define Federated Learning Master and Generate FLJob
+## Step 1: Define Federated Learning Compile-Time

 We define very simple multiple layer perceptron for demonstration.
 When multiple organizations agree to share data knowledge through PaddleFL, a model can be defined with agreement from these organizations.
 A FLJob can be generated and saved.
 Programs needed to be run each node will be generated separately in FLJob.